 For example, in iGaming, KYC is more than “upload an ID.”
 Instead, it is identity, age, risk control, and traceable evidence.
 Because iGaming includes fast deposits and quick cashouts, risk rises.
 Strict verification protects both the user and the operator.

 However, most teams blame “user patience.”
-However, drop-off usually comes from fixable design gaps.
+In reality, drop-off usually comes from fixable design gaps.

 Top KYC drop-off causes in betting apps